 Music.
 We were given the Hape Wooden Drum, Tambourine, and Rhythm Set and we like them all.
 The two rhythm instruments are my daughter’s favorite as they are the most versatile for creative play.
 The drum is small enough it makes a pleasant noise even when hit very hard.
 The tambourine is the least played but my husband or I use it sometimes to make an impromptu dance song for us all.

 Art.
 A set of large size washable crayons is a great present as soon as they stop putting everything in their mouth.
-If you aren’t sure when that is, make this a gift for babies older than18 months.
+If you aren’t sure when that is, make this a gift for babies older than 18 months.

 Water.
 Double handled cups.
 Pouring, drinking from a cup, and washing your hands are all fun games and real tasks for toddlers.
 A tea set or a fun tub or basin to fill with water are all great gifts.

 Moving.
 Learning to walk, jump, balance, push, and pull are all fun for toddlers.
 My daughter loves Marcel the Cat, a pull behind toy.
 They make the string too short because they can list it as acceptable for younger aged children (it could be a choking hazard if it were longer requiring an older age be listed).
 We tied another piece of ribbon onto it attached to a large jingling cat toy so that she could both hold the string better and actually pull the cat.
-She also enjoys a rocking horse but only after she watched someone else show her how you rock.
+She also enjoys a rocking horse but only after she watched someone else show her how to rock.

-The primary toys from her first year of life which has just as much value to her in her second year of life have been her stuffed animals.
+The primary toys from her first year of life which have just as much value to her in her second year of life have been her stuffed animals.
 She grows more attached to those as time goes on.